 The ligaments support the bones and prevent them from moving.
 When the ligaments in the foot are injured, the joints can fall out of alignment.
 If the ligaments are torn, the foot will become flat and painful.
 Although this usually occurs in the middle of the foot, known as a Lisfranc injury, it can also occur in the back of the foot.

 Besides ligaments injuries, dislocations and fractures of the bones in the midfoot can also lead to a flatfoot deformity.

 Diabetic patients and people with a nerve issue that limits normal sensation in the feet can have arch collapse.
 An arch collapse of this kind is usually more severe than that seen in patients with normal feeling in the feet.
 This is because these patients do not feel pain as the arch collapses.
 On top of the ligaments not holding the bones in place, the bones themselves can fracture and disintegrate at times — all this without the patient feeling any pain.
 As a result, the foot may be severely deformed and very challenging to correct with surgery.
 The best solution to this problem is to use braces or special shoes.

-Adult acquired flatfoot is one of the most common conditions that affect the foot and ankle.
+Adult acquired flat feet in Singapore is one of the most common conditions that affect the foot and ankle.
 There is a range of treatments available from nonsurgical methods, such as braces and orthotics, to surgery.
-Depending on the cause of AAFD, doctors will come up with a treatment plan for each individual.
+Depending on the cause of AAFD, your orthopaedic doctor will come up with a treatment plan for each individual.
 Typically, treatment options are recommended to alleviate the symptoms of pain and discomfort you might experience from flatfeet.
 To find out which best suits your condition and preferences, do reach out to us here at Specialist Orthopaedic Centre, an orthopaedic clinic in Singapore and get professional advice from our orthopaedic specialist.